Healthy Recipes using Field Bean

 Spicy Field Bean Tacos

-Delicious tacos filled with spiced field beans, topped with avocado and fresh cilantro for a healthy twist on a classic dish.
+Delicious tacos filled with spiced field beans, topped with fresh avocado and cilantro for a healthy twist on a classic dish.

 - 1 cup cooked field beans